 Employers who recognise the disparity between state provision and self-pay have the ability to make a very real difference in their employees’ lives.

 While we wait for the healthcare system to deliver healthcare when it is needed and at the right price, there are opportunities here for employers.
 Employees are looking for healthcare benefits as an attraction that will draw and keep them in their companies.
-Healthcare benefits have the potential to comprehensively meet the needs of an age-diverse workforce are unprecedented, as I wrote in my recent whitepaper.
+Healthcare benefits have the potential to comprehensively meet the needs of an age-diverse workforce are unprecedented.
 Employers can recognise the disparity between state provision and self-pay and make a very real difference in their employees’ lives.
 Now, employers are hearing the needs of their self-paying workforce, and some are rising to meet those needs.

 At Medigo, we provide access to our validated and curated network.
 We offer all of the ease and affordability of medical travel with none of the complexity, plus the certainty that you are working with a high quality network.
 Beyond that, Medigo’s GLOBALCARE and GLOBALCOVER put employees and employers in a position to control their healthcare needs.
 Both products offer an unmitigated level of service and access to quality healthcare.
 As well as this, GLOBALCOVER is a treatment-based critical illness product, which pays for and arranges treatment for cancer, heart surgery, neurosurgery, and transplants at the best hospitals across the world: putting both waiting times and issues of expense firmly to rest.